annisamalik/Wallflower-Bloom/README.md

 # Wallflower-Bloom
 A landing page of visual novel <br>
+The content, whether it is the story is all a fiction and nonsense.
+Please just appreciate it as it is, lol.
+This used to be one of my personal project, but I dropped it since I can't write the story futher. <br>

 You are free to use this template, please don't forget to credit me! <br>